hliuliu/my-projects/Funeral_Chapel/README.txt

 To select the default option, simply type nothing and press enter. when the program prompts for a .csv filename, If the input corresponds to an existing file, It will ask whether or not you want to overwrite it.

-Thanks You for using this software.
+Thank You for using this software.
 I will provide more documentation if needed.